 You will be allocated a room at the discretion of the Resident Manager.
 Please note that you will not normally be able to change rooms during the year, due to often full occupancy.
-We will not inform you of a specific room number before arrival, because it could change prior to move in day.
+We will only inform you of a specific room number once you arrive because it could change before move-in day.
+Please be aware that requests for particular rooms likely cannot be met due to operation requirements.